Turingraph/Calcite/frontend/src/README.md

 -	Purpose: Contains file that composed by `components/` files for this specific OCR project.
 4.	`pages/`
 -	Purpose: Contains only UI page that are made by `layout/` and arrange as sub part of the main page.
-5.	`test/`
--	Purpose: Check if our Typescript frontend files work as expected.
 6.	`tutorial`
 -	Purpose: demonstrate Typescript and Javascript Tutorial with coding examples.
 7.	`type/`